Ben-geo/gsoc25-mesa/README.md

    - Identified file writes as the main bottleneck.
    - **Async Flush** chosen as default: fastest runtime + best CPU use, at cost of higher memory.

-4. [Data Collector Enhancements [PR] (WIP)](https://github.com/projectmesa/mesa-frames/pull/167)
+4. [Data Collector Enhancements [PR]](https://github.com/projectmesa/mesa-frames/pull/167)
     - Introduced **async flushing** to remove I/O bottlenecks and safely handle race conditions.
     - Supported **multiple collects per step** by batching collections.
     - Improved Code structure and Quality as well as introduced test cases

+5. [Data Collector Documentation [PR]](https://github.com/projectmesa/mesa-frames/pull/173)
+    - Added comprehensive documentation for the new DataCollector.
+    - Extended user guide with a dedicated tutorial (4_datacollector.ipynb) covering CSV, Parquet, S3, PostgreSQL backends.
+    - Updated class docs (1_classes.md) and introductory tutorial to include DataCollector usage.
+    - Integrated into mkdocs navigation for better discoverability.

 ## Future Work

 - Extend and refine documentation for broader adoption.
 - Test the data collector with additional, diverse Mesa-Frames examples.
 - Incorporate further edge-case testing to guarantee reliability under extreme conditions.

 ## Challenges

 The most demanding aspect of the project lay in **design decisions rather than coding**.
 Considerable time was invested in comparing alternative architectures and selecting the most efficient and scalable solutions.

 ## Acknowledgement

-- [Adam](https://github.com/adamamer20) for collaborating on the design discussions and contributing to the decision-making process, which helped shape the data collector into a more robust and scalable module.
+- [Adam](https://github.com/adamamer20) for being an incredible collaborator throughout this project.
+His insights during design discussions, willingness to challenge assumptions, and thoughtful contributions to the decision-making process were instrumental in shaping the Data Collector into a more robust and scalable module.
+Beyond the technical work, his encouragement made this GSoC journey far more rewarding.
+- [Project Mesa maintainers](https://github.com/orgs/projectmesa/people) for fostering an open, collaborative environment that made development smooth and impactful.
+- [Google](https://www.google.com) for supporting this journey and providing a platform that empowers contributors like me to work on meaningful open-source projects and give back to the community.